 When you use branded tracking links or URL shorteners, you are able to cloak your affiliate ID and prevent commission theft.

 How to Track Your Affiliate Links

-There are several tools that let affiliate marketers easily create and track branded or custom links.
+There are several tools that let easily create and track branded or custom links for people in affiliate program.
 In this post, we’ll focus on a digital marketing tool, JotURL.